yi-jiayu/xiangqiboardjs/README.md

 ## What can xiangqiboard.js **not** do?

 The scope of xiangqiboard.js is limited to "just a board."
-This is intentional and makes xiangqiboard.js flexible for handling a multitude of chess-related problems.
+This is intentional and makes xiangqiboard.js flexible for handling a multitude of xiangqi-related problems.

-This is a common source of confusion for new users. [remove?]

-Specifically, xiangqiboard.js does not understand anything about how the game of chess is played: how a knight moves, who's turn is it, is White in check?, etc.
+Specifically, xiangqiboard.js does not understand anything about how the game of xiangqi is played: how a knight moves, who's turn is it, is White in check?, etc.

 Fortunately, the powerful [xiangqi.js] library deals with exactly this sort of problem domain and plays nicely with xiangqiboard.js's flexible API.
 Some examples